Holding Corporations Accountable

 Attorney General Josh Stein has worked across state and party lines to hold corporations accountable for their role in creating and fueling the opioid epidemic and to bring much-needed resources to North Carolina communities to combat the opioid crisis.

-Attorney General Stein helped lead litigation against and negotiations for a $21 billion agreement with the three largest drug distributors (McKesson, Cardinal Health, and AmerisourceBergen) and manufacturer Johnson & Johnson.
+Attorney General Stein helped lead negotiations for a $26 billion agreement with the three largest drug distributors (McKesson, Cardinal Health, and AmerisourceBergen) and manufacturer Johnson & Johnson.

 NC Memorandum of Agreement

 In April 2021, Attorney General Stein and the North Carolina Association of County Commissioners unveiled a Memorandum of Agreement (NC MOA) governing how North Carolina will use the proceeds of the distributor and J&J settlements and the Purdue and Mallinckrodt bankruptcy resolution.